oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 If however you click on the service name in the services list in the dashboard you'll see that there are no endpoints, or pods associated with the service.
 This is because we haven't (yet) started any pods with labels that match those specified in the selector of the services.

-### Step 4c: Accessing your services using an ingress rule
+### Task 4c: Accessing your services using an ingress rule

 <details><summary><b>Introduction</b></summary>